Nickelled guided tours offer deliver high-quality, codeless tutorials for all users, with advanced launchers and no integration required.Start trial

 Implementing tutorials with logic like this transforms the way that you deliver help, even as it shifts you away from a formalized learning curriculum.
 In our books, 'on-demand' help offers a far better user experience, as not everybody learn at the same pace, although we fully accept that's it's not for everybody.

 Even within the parameters of the rule examples above, it's worth considering how you want your tutorials to appear.
-Some organizations choose to launch tutorials over live pages, which is a nice effect for users (who can complete their work as they view the tutorial) but nightmarish to maintain (what happen to the tutorial when a user goes off-course?).
+Some organizations choose to launch tutorials over live pages, which is a nice effect for users (who can complete their work as they view the tutorial) but requires more work to implement and maintain (what happens to the tutorial when a user goes off-course?).

-A more stable solution is to record the tutorial and then play it back over the top of the site, showing the user what to do but returning them to the live page when they're finished or if they click cancel.
-See an example of this kind of tutorial in action here.
+Another solution is to record the tutorial and then play it back over the top of the site, showing the user what to do but returning them to the live page when they're finished or if they click cancel.

 Even videos, the most basic kind of tutorial, can be launched within an app, thanks to the embed functionality available with most video hosts (YouTube, Vimeo and Wistia all support this).